sualfred/script.embuary.helper/README.md

-## Embuary Helper Script
+## Embuary Helper Script for Krypton

-For more information please [visit the wiki](https://github.com/sualfred/script.embuary.helper/wiki)
+The add-on for Kodi 17 (Krypton) is EOL and won't be continued.
+The GitHub wiki only represents features for Kodi 18 (Leia) and above.

+Please take a look at the documention folder for included features.